 11. Does the SIF provide any funding for volunteers?

 All volunteers are required to finance their own volunteer trips.

 This is because the Community Programmes focus on channelling resources to disadvantaged communities and directly addressing their immediate concerns.
 By having volunteers to take care of their own costs, we are then able to focus resources on the communities.

 You may choose to raise funds publicly or privately among friends and family.
 Please check with the Commissioner of Charities and the Singapore Police Force for regulations pertaining to public fund-raising as well as applications for fund-raising permits should you choose to do so.

-The SIF will manage all necessary administrative and logistical arrangements for Community Programmes trips such as booking flights, accommodation, transport and insurance.
+The SIF will manage all necessary administrative and logistical arrangements for community programmes such as the Water for Life programme.

 There are inherent risks associated with overseas volunteering.
 The SIF will advise all volunteers on travel insurance coverage and necessary precautions in terms of personal medical needs and safety.
 As the SIF undertakes to provide a safe working environment to its fullest ability, volunteers are likewise required to take full responsibility of inherent risks when travelling and working at project sites.

-E-certificates of participation are given out annually in Dec to volunteers who have completed volunteer trips with SIF in the preceding year.
+The SIF gives out e-certificates of participation annually in December to volunteers who have completed volunteer trips with SIF in the preceding year.

 In addition, you will become part of the community of Singapore International Volunteers and get to enjoy privileges accorded to this community of volunteers.

 16. Will I be able to keep in contact with the local community, or visit them independently, after my trip?